VITALIoTOrg/vitaliot/README.md

         For Linux:   $WILDFLY_HOME/bin/standalone.sh -c standalone-vital.xml
         For Windows: %WILDFLY_HOME%\bin\standalone.bat -c standalone-vital.xml

-Build and Deploy the Vital Platform
+Build and Deploy the VITAL Platform
 ----------------------------------------

 1. Checkout the code from the repository: